Tamil Maanila Congress (Moopanar): Support for Sri Lankan Tamils

 G. K Vasan had also raised his objections and extended kindness for the welfare of Tamils in Sri Lanka and living elsewhere.
 In spite of His association with then ruling party, the Indian National Congress (in UPA regime) and holding a ministerial rank in the Union Government; He opposed the moves, the Government of India had extended to Sri Lankan government that deemed to be against the interests of island's Tamil citizens.

 Outreaches

 The party has launched the 'e-kamarajar app' for the benefit of primary school children to bridge the gap in education affordability, provide free accessibility to latest educational contents, learning methods and improve the primary school completion ratio.
 The application is designed to provide fundamentals in Mathematics, English, Tamil and Brain Gym activities.

-Vasan as Union Minister of Shipping in 2014 commemorated the freedom fighters, K. Kamarajar and V.O Chidambaram Pillai by re-titling the ‘Ennore Port’ as "Kamarajar Port" in Chennai, Tamilnadu and ‘Tuticorin Port’ as ‘V.O.
-Chidambaranar Port’ in Tuticorin, Tamilnadu.
+Vasan as Union Minister of Shipping in 2014 commemorated the freedom fighters, K. Kamaraj and V. O. Chidambaram Pillai by renaming the Ennore Port as Kamarajar Port Limited in Chennai, Tamil Nadu and Tuticorin Port Trust as V.O.
+Chidambaranar Port Trust in Thoothukkudi, Tamil Nadu.